 Swallow Street works – Summer 2021

-The Swallow Street improvements will be delivered this summer with construction due to start June 28 and be completed by the end of August.
+The Swallow Street improvements will be delivered this summer with construction starting on 12 July and are expected to be complete in September.

-The construction programme is expected to take up to 10 weeks.
+The construction programme is expected to take up to 8 weeks.
 The works will be delivered by Volker Highways on behalf of the Council.
-We are still finalising the construction programme however we anticipate works will be undertaken Monday to Friday, between 8am and 6pm, and on Saturday, between 8am and 1pm.
+Works will be undertaken Monday to Friday, between 8am and 6pm, and on Saturday, between 8am and 1pm.
 All deliveries and site vehicles will be directed to Swallow Street via Lower Borough Walls, Stall Street and Abbeygate Street.
 We do not anticipate any deliveries via York Street.

 The construction works will be subject to pedestrian controls (like temporary walkways) to facilitate works preserve safety and retain access to properties.